Pushing Back Against Illegal Immigration - April 7th, Hour 2

 I tell people what I do.

-Uh, with that said, I know it's a lot of pain for a lot of people in the short term, but let's see how this all plays out.
+With that said, I know it's a lot of pain for a lot of people in the short term, but let's see how this all plays out.

-Uh I think people are gonna have a far better view of the economy than than those on panicking on television every second of every day, or saying, I'm not I'll put it this way, I'm not worried about it at all.
+And if you look at, you know, hopefully interest rates coming down, I think people are going to have a far better view of the economy than those on panicking on television every second of every day or saying, I'm not, I'll put it this way, I'm not worried about it at all.

 I really am not.

-I think long term it's a great play and a smart move, and America has got to correct itself.
+I think long term, it's a great play and a smart move, and America has got to correct itself.

 You want smart political talk without the meltdowns?